-You can delete user profiles that were created via the NSS.
-Note: When you delete a user profile, the user's home directory and any files or folders created by the user on the various shares are not deleted.
+You can delete user profiles that were created through the NSS.
+When you delete a user profile, the user's home directory and any files or folders created by the user on the various shares are not deleted.
 As an administrator, you can log into CIFS using the administrator account to delete the user's data as required.